-It is accepted that there are some risks which have to be taken in order to achieve specific objectives and where the degree of risk cannot be effectively mitigated, however these cases should be relatively rare, and they should be recognised and reported on through the overall reporting processes outlined in this framework.
-However, in general, the organisation works within an understood risk tolerance or acceptance level (sometimes called a risk appetite), and where risks achieve this level they can be addressed on a more passive "care and maintenance" basis, allowing resources to be devoted to more urgent priorities.
+It is accepted that there are some risks which must be taken to achieve specific objectives and where the degree of risk cannot be effectively mitigated, however these cases should be relatively rare, and they should be recognised and reported on through the overall reporting processes outlined in this framework.
+However, in general, the organisation works within an understood risk tolerance or acceptance level (sometimes called a risk appetite), and where risks achieve this level, they can be addressed on a more passive "care and maintenance" basis, allowing resources to be devoted to more urgent priorities.

 The risk appetite or tolerance can be defined as the overall level of exposure to risk which is deemed acceptable within the organisation.
-It is a series of boundaries authorised by Senior Management in order to give clear guidance on acceptable levels of risk.
+It is a series of boundaries authorised by Senior Management to give clear guidance on acceptable levels of risk.